 - Sender name and ID

 Many studies have been conducted to identify the best practices for email marketing.
 But the results are varied and do not apply to similar businesses.
 However, there are some basic senses that you can consider while sending the email campaign:

 - On weekends, people tend to be more relaxed and do not open their mailbox unless it is urgent.
 So the email open rate is usually low at that time.

 - People check their email first thing after turning on their laptop in the morning.
 So ideally it could be a good time to send emails.

 - Emails that go right into the promotion tab are viewed less than other ones.

 Use Buttons That Stand Out From Links

 You might be writing great email copies but your click-through rate is not up to the mark.
 If this is the case, you should check whether you are using buttons in your email.
-Campaign Monitor, a popular email marketing solution revealed that they have received 127% increase in click rate when they used buttons instead of text links.
-You can read their case study from here.
+Campaign Monitor, a popular email marketing solution revealed that they have received a 127% increase in click rate when they used buttons instead of text links.
+You can read their case study.

 Perhaps you have been already using few of these techniques and getting steady results.
 But now it is time you step up your game and do all your efforts in an organized manner.
 Share your experience with us, we would like to come up with more articles like this one in the future.